samuelcyk/EASTrends/README.md

 02_Figures.R - Figures for manuscript

 # Data
-03_Data.csv - Censored dataset with Sites, Localities and Countries censored as data were provided under a data sharing agreement.
+censoredData.csv - Censored dataset with Sites, Localities and Countries censored as data were provided under a data sharing agreement.

 Please contact the author for requests for the dataset as he can redirect your requests to the right parties within the GCRMN East Asia.
+If the data becomes publicly available, this repository will update with the files accordingly.